butterpigx/upcloud-argocd/README.md

 --type=LoadBalancer
 ```

-Optional: you can patch the Cluster IP that already exists instead of exposing a new service:
+Optional: If you did the above you can skip this but you can also patch the Cluster IP that already exists instead of exposing a new LB service:
 ```
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 ```